Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Methodology

 \subsection{Single-Step TD ( SARSA($\Delta$) )}

-This section begins with a description of the delta estimators ($W_{z}$) for the action-value functions $Q$ utilized in SARSA.
-The extension of TD($\Delta$) to SARSA is denoted as SARSA($\Delta$).
-SARSA($\Delta$) aims to obtain the action-value function $Q(s, a)$, representing the expected return of adhering to policy $\pi$ from state $s$, performing action $a$, and subsequently continuing to follow $\pi$.
-The aim is to improve the overall reward through the optimization of the action-value function across different time-scales.
-The core principle in SARSA($\Delta$) involves dividing the action-value function $Q(s, a)$ into a series of delta components $W_z(s, a)$, with each component associated with a specific discount factor $\gamma_z$.
-The interrelation among these delta components (i.e., delta function) is articulated as follows:
+This section initiates with an overview of the delta estimators ($D_{m}$) pertaining to the action-value functions $Q$ employed in SARSA.
+SARSA is expanded to TD($\Delta$), which is called SARSA($\Delta$).
+SARSA($\Delta$) aims to determine the action-value function $Q(s, a)$, representing the expected return of adhering to policy $\pi$ from state $s$, executing action $a$, and subsequently continuing to follow $\pi$.
+The goal is to optimize the total reward by improving the action-value function over various time scales.
+SARSA($\Delta$) fundamentally decomposes the action-value function $Q(s, a)$ into multiple delta components $D_m(s, a)$, each associated with a distinct discount factor $\eta_m$.
+The relationship between these delta components (i.e., delta function) is expressed in the following manner: